JetBrains/teamcity-documentation/topics/free-disk-space.md

 ## Settings

-You can use the Free Disk Space [build feature](adding-build-features.md) to alter the default 3 GB of required disk space.
+You can use the Free disk space [build feature](adding-build-features.md) to alter the default 3 GB of required disk space.
 Configure the settings below:

 <table><tr>